 The feel – here is the deal

 Hockey match on a DIY backyard ice rink

 Can you glide on synthetic ice like on conventional ice?
 Well, if your conventional ice DIY backyard rink is done right or you opt for a refrigerated rink, nothing can beat your surface in terms of authentic feel; after all, conventional ice is simply the original.
-However, a premium quality synthetic ice surface can offer a glide factor of up to 98 % of conventional ice, which has made it a serious alternative to conventional ice even for professional athletes.
+However, a premium quality synthetic ice surface can very closely mimic all the skating characteristics of conventional ice, which has made it a serious alternative to conventional ice even for professional athletes.
 An authentic feel is crucial to replicate all biometric movements realistically without spoiling your technique, so you should either stick to a self-made conventional ice backyard rink or opt for a high quality synthetic product.
 Premium synthetic ice products offer an optimal ratio of glide and grip, while keeping abrasion and shavings levels low (much lower than conventional ice).
 So can you use normal skates on synthetic ice?
 Yes you can!
 And just like on conventional ice, you should sharpen them regularly for the best skating experience.

 Ice time – why it matters